Viktar Hanchar

-Viktar Hanchar, or Viktar Hančar (Віктар Ганчар, Виктор Гончар, Viktor Gonchar, September 7, 1957 – September 16, 1999?) was a Belarusian politician who disappeared and was presumably murdered in 1999.
+Viktar Hanchar, or Viktar Hančar (Віктар Ганчар, Виктор Гончар, Viktor Gonchar, September 7, 1957 – disappeared September 16, 1999) was a Belarusian politician who disappeared and was presumably murdered in 1999.
 He was born in the village of Radzichava, Slutsk Raion.

 Hanchar graduated from the Law Department of the Belarusian State University in 1979 and worked as law research worker at different major Belarusian institutions.

 Political career

 Beginning in May 1991, Hanchar worked as first deputy chairman of Maladzyechna mayor.
 In May 1994, he ran for the Constitutional Court of Belarus, but did not receive the support of most MPs.

 During the presidential elections in 1994, Hanchar was one of the most active in the election campaign headquarters of Alexander Lukashenko.
 In 1994, after the victory of Lukashenko in the presidential elections, Hanchar was appointed Deputy Prime Minister of Belarus, but soon resigned.
 Hanchar joined the opposition to the president and joined the United Civic Party, becoming a member of its Political Council (since 1995).
-In 1995-1996 he was general secretary of the CIS Economic Court.
+In 1995–1996 he was general secretary of the CIS Economic Court.

 In 1995, Hanchar was elected to the Supreme Soviet of Belarus.
 In 1996 he was appointed chairman of the Central Election Committee (CEC), and actively opposed to Lukashenko during the 1996 referendum.
 In 1996, he was dismissed by the president from his position.
 Hanchar never recognized the results of the 1996 referendum as legitimate.
 In 1998, Hanchar led an alternative Election Committee during the 1999 presidential election, organized by the opposition as a protest against constitutional reforms by Lukashenko.